 Battery-electric door-to-door milk delivery was first seriously promoted in the early 1930s.
 There were still thousands of horse-drawn floats conveying milk to doorsteps across the land.
 Ladling out milk from churns into containers was giving way to the practice of returnable glass milk bottles, speeding up deliveries.
 The working pattern was very predictable, as was the load.

-This pattern had been proven to be suitable for electrics in the refuse collection application; the only big difference was that a milk float set out fully loaded and returned partially loaded (with empty bottles).
+The stop-start working needed for domestic milk delivery had been proven to be suitable for electrics in the refuse collection application; the only big difference was that a milk float set out fully loaded and returned partially loaded (with empty bottles).
 In addition the electric was a more hygienic way to carry milk than behind a horse, it was quiet for early morning rounds, and the depot could be much more compact.

 Instead of extensive stores of foraging materials and stabling, electric floats could be close parked as they were charged.
 The electric would also be much easier to start in cold weather than a petrol machine, upon which stop-start work would take a higher toll.
 In fact not all electric milk floats replaced horses; in some cases there was a deliberate move away from the cheaper petrol to the more expensive, but more dependable, electric.